hunter-sutton/Versa-GPT/README.md

 4. Add the following to the `.env` file:
     - `OPENAI_API_KEY="<your-openai-api-key>"`
 5. Run the application.
+    - `python main.py`

 ### Chat Commands
 Run these by sending a message containing only the command.

-- `quit` - Quits the application
+- `clear` - Clears the chat history.
+This is like starting a new conversation using the same system prompt.
 - `help` - Displays a list of commands
 - `history` - Prints the chat history
-- `clear` - Clears the chat history.
-This is like starting a new conversation using the same system prompt.
+- `name` - Change the name of the chatbot
-- `pdf` - Starts the PDF Reader plugin.
-More information on plugins can be found below.
+- `pdf` - Starts the PDF Reader plugin (more information below)
+- `prompt` - Change the system prompt
+- `quit` - Quits the application

 ## Usage
 1. Run the application.